dboeken/Boeken_Tau_aggregate_interactome/README.md

 # Boeken Tau aggregate interactome

 This repository contains the analysis code associated with the tau aggregate interactome proteomics and single-molecule characterisation project, led by Dorothea Böken.
-This manuscript has been submitted for publication under the title "Remodelling of the Tau Interactome Across Aggregation Stages Reveals Stage-Specific Vulnerabilities in Alzheimer’s Disease".
+This manuscript has been submitted for publication under the title *"Temporal Trajectories of the Tau Aggregate Interactome Reveal Stage-Specific Vulnerabilities in Alzheimer’s Disease"*.

-This manuscript has been submitted as a preprint via BioRxiv [here](biorxiv/link).
-A link to the final version will be provided upon publication.

 ## Prerequisites